Swissotel Nankai Osaka Quick Review: Excellent Location But Dated Rooms

 I really have mixed thoughts about this hotel.
 I wanted to like it due to its convenient location and it’s likely we will continue to have Osaka as our entry and exit for many more future trips to Japan.
 We also like Osaka!

 If I were to prioritize convenience and location for a very short stay, especially if I needed quick access to Kansai International Airport early in the morning, I might consider it again.
 However, for a more extended stay, I need a more comfortable hotel experience with better breakfast and rooms in a better shape.
-If we are going to stay here again, I will check with them which room category has been renovated.
+If you are going to stay here again, I recommend booking the Select room category as the conditions of the Advantage room are very dated.

 Check Prices & Availability